 Forming, Finishing, & Firing with Donovan Palmquist

 In this video, Donovan Palmquist shares his techniques for creating, decorating and wood firing his understated and elegant pots!
-Starting out on the wheel with a teapot and a tea caddy, Donovan breaks down these complicated forms into an easy-to-digest process.
-He then shares his simple approach to decorating and how everything comes together for the 40 hour wood firing.
+Starting out on the wheel with a teapot and a tea caddy, Donovan breaks down these complicated forms...(Scroll down for more.)

 Runtime: 1 hour 30 minutes

 Sneak a peek!

 Purchased downloads are available to download for three days.
 Video files are compatible with Quicktime Player, Windows Media Player, and most other current video players.
 They are delivered as zip files containing the video files, and they require a broadband Internet connection to download (at 4 Mbps, this file can take 30–45 minutes to download.).
 Do not attempt with a dial-up connection.